What is Breast Cancer?

 - Pain in the breast

-- PET/CT Scan– a scan of the breast used to diagnose and locate tumors or abnormalities of the breast
+- PET/CT Scan: A breast scan used to diagnose and locate tumors or abnormalities of the breast

-- Breast MRI – typically ordered in conjunction with other breast exams (such as mammography and ultrasound) to screen women who are at a high risk for breast cancer
+- Breast MRI: Often ordered in conjunction with other breast exams (such as mammography and ultrasound) to screen women who are at a high risk for breast cancer

 When will I receive my results?